metricsnow/C-RAG_FIN-Research/project/docs/testing.md

 This project uses **pytest** for standardized testing with comprehensive coverage reporting.
 The test suite is organized in the `tests/` directory and follows pytest best practices.

+**Test Organization**: All tests are centralized in the `tests/` directory following standard Python conventions.
+Legacy script-based tests from `scripts/` have been removed in favor of pytest-based tests.
+This provides better organization, clearer separation of concerns, and standard Python project structure.

 ## Test Coverage

 ### Coverage Configuration